 The City of Melville’s Friendly Neighbour Awards gives local residents the opportunity to recognise the amazing people in their neighbourhoods who go above and beyond to make their community a safe and friendly place to live.

 Nominations were accepted from 26 March to 16 April 2018 and the community voted for their favourite neighbours during an open voting period on the City’s community engagement platform, Melville Talks.

-City of Melville Mayor Russell Aubrey congratulated the recipients who had gone out of their way to create a connected, friendly neighbourhood.
+City of Melville Mayor Russell Aubrey congratulated the award recipients.

-“I would like to extend sincere thanks to each and every one of our Friendly Neighbour Award winners and to all our residents who offer a helping hand and connect people who live close by – you are what makes our City a safe and enjoyable community to live in.”
+“I would like to extend my sincere thanks to each and every one of our Friendly Neighbour Award winners and to all our residents who offer a helping hand and look out for others in their neighbourhood - you are what makes our City a safe and friendly place to live.”

-In 2013, the City of Melville developed its Friendly Neighbour initiative, which aims to encourage and assist people to take that first step in communicating with and befriending their neighbours, as well as providing support for events and the Friendly Neighbour Awards.
+The City of Melville developed its Friendly Neighbour initiative in 2013, which aims to encourage and assist people to take that first step in communicating with and befriending their neighbours, and provide support for events such as, the Friendly Neighbour Awards and Friendly Neighbourhood Grants.

 “Friendly Neighbour Grants of up to $250 are available to all residents all year-round, to help people host an event in their neighbourhood, which to-date have included gatherings such as barbeques and street parties,” said Mayor Aubrey.

 To apply for a $250 Friendly Neighbour Grant visit www.melvillecity.com.au/FriendlyNeighbours.